TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/turbo_drive.md

     * **Advance**: This is the default action and will result in a new entry being added to the browser history.
     * **Replace**: This action replaces the most recent browser history entry with the new location.

-To change the action of a Turbo Drive link, you can use data attributes inside of your Rails link tags
+<span id="change-turbo-action">To change the action of a Turbo Drive link, you can use data attributes inside of your Rails link tags</span>

 ~~~erb
 <%= link_to "Edit Article", edit_article_path(@article), data: { turbo_action: "replace" } %>